-With an occupancy rate of 358% in 2017, or 1.43 square meters per prisoner, the problem of prison overcrowding is glaring in Haiti.
-According to the United Nations High Commissioner for Human Rights, overcrowding is mainly due to the high number of arbitrary arrests and the frequent use of pre-trial detention.
-Prolonged pre-trial detention accounts for between 70 and 80% of detentions at the national level.
-Over the last 20 years, various actions have been undertaken by the government, local actors and international organisations.
-The legal framework has been enriched with the ratification of international conventions and treaties, the adoption of progressive laws and the launching of a vast penal reform project.
-However, dysfunctions persist in the judicial system, in particular due to a lack of knowledge and non-application of the rule of law.
-The majority of the population, especially the most vulnerable, do not have access to the law and are the primary victims.
-The legal assistance programs temporarily funded under the Legal Assistance Offices (LAOs) have helped to improve respect for rights; however, they do not succeed in filling the gaps in the system in order to provide genuine access to justice in a sustainable manner.
+With an occupancy rate of 358% in 2017, or 1.43 square metres per prisoner, the problem of prison overcrowding is glaring in Haiti.
+According to the United Nations High Commissioner for Human Rights, overcrowding is mainly due to the high number of arbitrary arrests and the frequent use of preventive detention.
+In 2021, prolonged pre-trial detention accounted for 82% of detainees at national level.
+The legal framework has been enriched in recent years through the ratification of international conventions and treaties on the rights of detainees, the adoption of progressive laws on detention conditions, and the adoption by presidential decree of a new Penal Code and a new Code of Criminal Procedure, due to come into force in June 2022.
+However, dysfunctions persist in the judicial system, notably due to the lack of knowledge and the non-application of the rules of law by the actors in the criminal chain and citizens, and the alarming security climate only aggravates the situation.
+The majority of the population, especially the most vulnerable, do not have access to the law and are the first victims.

-Thus, IMPLIC was conceived in partnership with the Bureau of Human Rights in Haiti (BDHH), to respond to these issues with the objective of contributing to the strengthening of the rule of law and the respect of human rights in Haiti.
-More specifically, the project aims to contribute to the defense and protection of the rights of persons deprived of their liberty through the involvement and participation of national actors in Haiti.
-It is civil society and national actors who will allow a change in behaviour and a sustainable strengthening of the protection and defense of the rights of persons deprived of their liberty.
+The project was designed to respond to these problems with the aim of contributing to the strengthening of the rule of law and the respect of human rights in Haiti.
+More specifically, the project aims to contribute to the defence and protection of the rights of persons deprived of their liberty through the involvement and participation of national actors in Haiti.
+It is civil society and national actors who will bring about a change in behaviour and a sustainable strengthening of the protection and defence of the rights of persons deprived of their liberty.